Ma-Sheikhani/data-scientist-agent/docs/ARCHITECTURE.md

 # Architecture

-This document describes the high‑level architecture of the **Data Scientist Agent** platform.
+This document describes the high-level architecture of the **Data Scientist Agent** platform.

 ## System Overview

 The platform is a distributed, asynchronous service that accepts CSV uploads, enqueues background analysis jobs, and returns structured results.
-It is designed for reliability, observability, and future extensibility toward LLM‑powered agentic workflows.
+It is designed for reliability, observability, and future extensibility toward LLM-powered agentic workflows.

 ## Diagram